Stanislas Dehaene: Early life and education

 Dehaene studied mathematics at the École Normale Supérieure in Paris from 1984 to 1989.
 He obtained his master's degree in Applied mathematics and computer science in 1985 from the University of Paris VI.

 He turned to neuroscience and psychology after reading Jean-Pierre Changeux's book, L'Homme neuronal (Neuronal Man: The Biology of The Mind).

 Dehaene began to collaborate on computational neuronal models of human cognition, including working memory and task control, collaborations which continue to the present day.
 Dehaene completed his PhD in Experimental Psychology in 1989 with Jacques Mehler at the École des Hautes Études en Sciences Sociales (EHESS), Paris.

 Career

 After receiving his doctorate, Dehaene became a research scientist at INSERM in the Cognitive Sciences and Psycholinguistics Laboratory (Laboratoire de Sciences Cognitives et Psycholinguistique) directed by Mehler.
 He spent two years, from 1992 to 1994, as a post-doctoral fellow at the Institute of Cognitive and Decision Sciences, with Michael Posner at the University of Oregon.

-Dehaene returned to France, where he began his own research group, which today numbers nearly 30 graduate students, post-doctoral fellows and researchers.
-In 2005, he was elected to the newly created Chair of Experimental Psychology at the Collège de France.
+Dehaene returned to France in 1997 to serve as Research Director at INSERM (French National Institute of Health and Medical Research) through 2005.
+He subsequently began his own research group, which today numbers nearly 30 graduate students, post-doctoral fellows and researchers.
+In 2005, he was elected to the newly created Chair of Experimental Cognitive Psychology at the Collège de France.